cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### Local information

-Deciders use local information to make decision.
+Deciders use local information to make a decision.

 # Contract Spec